acertkojevs/sslv-car-scraper/README.md

 To use the scraper, provide the URL of the car listings page when prompted.
 For example:

 SS.LV Car URL: https://www.ss.lv/lv/transport/cars/jaguar/
-The scraper will then process the data and export it to a CSV file named scraped_data.csv.
+The scraper will then process the data and export it to a CSV file named "scraped_data.csv".